Earth and Climate Sciences at Bates

-In the Department of Earth and Climate Sciences (EACS), students acquire in-depth knowledge of earth materials, Earth’s climate system, geologic time, surface processes, field relationships, tectonics, cycles and cycling, and the earth system.
+In the Department of Earth and Climate Sciences (EACS, formerly Geology), students acquire in-depth knowledge of earth materials, Earth’s climate system, geologic time, surface processes, field relationships, tectonics, geochemical cycles and cycling, and the earth system.
 The department stresses the importance of communication, collaboration, and hands-on experiential learning in the field, the laboratory, and the classroom.
-Students work with their peers and faculty to answer fundamental questions and to solve real-world problems.
+Students work with their peers and faculty and community partners to answer fundamental questions and to solve real-world problems.

 EACS students at Bates study the Earth, and they see a lot of it firsthand!
-Students do field and lab work with Bates professors and other professionals in a variety of places, including the coast of Maine, the Appalachian Mountains, Missouri, Idaho, Quebec, Germany, the Arctic, New Zealand, and Brazil (to name a few).
+Students do field and lab work with Bates professors and other professionals in a variety of places, including the coast of Maine, the Appalachian Mountains, India, Argentina, California, Idaho, the Arctic, New Zealand, and Brazil (to name a few).
 Students have excellent opportunities for experiential learning, whether in the classroom, the laboratory, or the field, and through independent research, at all levels of the curriculum.

 The Department of Earth and Climate Sciences strives to instill in students a life-long curiosity of the Earth across vast spatial and temporal scales.
 The curriculum provides the fundamentals of engaging science while illuminating the power of scientific literacy in informing social issues, thus better preparing students to be engaged citizens.
 Courses prepare students for professional careers and to be well-informed citizens who use their expertise ethically to contribute to equity and social justice.